Product

 88c vs 91c: Example Calculations

-Here is what the draft increase would mean in real numbers.
+Here is what the official increase means in real numbers.

 The headline rate matters, but the bigger issue is still record quality.
 A 91c rate does not help if you cannot show how you worked out your work-related kilometres.